Tiered Network Product

 The methodology utilized is based first on specific quality measures, then on efficiency.
 Quality measures are adopted from those endorsed by the National Quality Forum (NQF), National Committee for Quality Assurance (NCQA), and the Ambulatory Quality Alliance (AQA).
 Efficiency information is based on claims data.

-The specific methodology utilized to tier facilities and providers can be obtained from the following link.
-Methodology can also be mailed to you upon request.
+The specific methodology utilized to tier facilities and providers can be obtained from the links below.
+Methodology can also be emailed to you upon request.

 Tiered Network Criteria for 2013